 The key issues facing the fiber-optic communications industry are the economic progress and scalability of any PIC based technological platform.
-Our polymer platform is unique in that it is truly scalable.
+Our polymer platform is unique in that it is truly scalable and is expected to become a high performance engine for transceiver modules.
 Scalable means being able to scale up for high-speed data rates, while simultaneously being able to scale down in cost, and lower power consumption.
 This allows a competitive cost per data rate or cost per Gbps metric to be achieved.

-Fiber optic datacenter and high-performance computing customers want to achieve the metric of 1/Gbps @ 400Gbps (this essentially means a single mode fiber optic link that has a total cost of \$400 and operates with a data rate of 400 Gbps \rightarrow which also means that each transceiver at each end of the fiber optic link must be able to be priced at \$200), but as industry tries to match this target, it is already falling behind as can be seen in the Figure below which plots generic typical PIC based technology:
+Fiber optic datacenter and high-performance computing customers want to achieve the metric of \$1/Gbps @ 800Gbps (this essentially means a single mode fiber optic link that has a total cost of \$800 and operates with a data rate of 800Gbps).
+Equally importantly, the datacenter industry would like to reduce the power consumption of optical ports for 400Gbps, 800Gbps, etc., significantly.
+As industry tries to match this target, it needs scalable PIC platforms to achieve this goal, of which our polymer platform is uniquely suited.